Skip to content

 Toolchains on Cray

 Toolchains in EasyBuild contain at least a compiler, but can also contain an MPI library and a number of mathematical libraries (BLAS, LAPACK, ScaLAPACK and an FFT library).
-Programs compiled with different toolchains cannot be loaded together (though the module system will not always prevent this on LUMI).
+Programs compiled with different toolchains cannot be loaded together unless one is a subtoolchain of the other.
+On LUMI, the module system will not prevent you from loading packages with different toolchains that are not compatible with each other.

 The toolchains on LUMI are different from what you may be used to from non-Cray systems.
 On most systems, EasyBuild uses its own toolchains installed from within EasyBuild, but on LUMI we use toolchains that are based on the Cray Programming Environment.
 Four toolchains are currently implemented